 The Emirates Mars Exploration Project has so far published 4 packages of scientific data collected by the probe, with a total size of 688.5 gigabytes, as part of its commitment to share this data and make it freely available to the scientific community around the world.

-The first set of data included unique images of Mars that make unprecedented observations about the behavior of the gases in the atmosphere of the red planet and the interactions that occur between them.
+The first set of data included unique images of Mars that make unprecedented observations regarding the behavior of the gases in the atmosphere of the red planet and the interactions that occur between them.
 The observations showed significant differences in the abundance of both atomic oxygen and carbon monoxide in the upper atmosphere of Mars on the day side of the planet.

-And the new discoveries provided by the first set of data contributed to changing the previous perceptions of scientists about the distribution of ultraviolet light emitted from the upper atmosphere of Mars, as it shows the presence of vast structures of the abundance of atomic oxygen that differ in its levels from what is expected.
+And the new discoveries provided by the first set of data contributed to changing the previous perceptions of scientists regarding the distribution of ultraviolet light emitted from the upper atmosphere of Mars, as it shows the presence of vast structures of the abundance of atomic oxygen that differ in its levels from what is expected.

 It also indicates unusual atmospheric disturbances, especially since the pictures were taken at a time when Mars was close to the top of its orbit “most far from the sun”, while solar activity was low, as the pictures showed the exceptional scene of oxygen emissions at the wavelength of 130.4 nanometers.